bats-core/bats-detik/README.md

 # Verify the number of PODS and services
-verify "there are 2 pods named 'nginx'" verify "there is 1 service named 'nginx'"
+verify "there are 2 pods named 'nginx'" verify "there is 1 service named 'nginx'" verify "there are less than 3 pods named 'nginx'" verify "there are more than 1 pods named 'nginx'"

 # Verify assertions on resources
 verify "'status' is 'running' for pods named 'nginx'"